Volume IV - Issue 4

 Popular aquarium fish provides a window on environmental chemicals

 On average, an individual encounters about 80,000 synthetic chemicals every day.
-So says Robert Tanguay, a toxicologist at Oregon State University.
+So says Robyn Tanguay, a toxicologist at Oregon State University.
 Many of those chemicals — from fire retardants in fabrics to drying agents in paint — are untested for toxicity to people.
 Tanguay and his research team are working to change that.
 Their results are helping those who make the products we use as well as those who use them.
 (Read more...)

 Keep an eye out for spotted wing drosophila in your yard

 As backyard fruit ripens, it’s time for gardeners to trap spotted wing drosophila.
 A new, easy-to-make trap design, based on recent research, will help gardeners monitor the invasive vinegar fly’s presence in their backyards.

 The tiny spotted wing drosophila resembles other small fruit flies but is distinctive for its yellowish-brown body, red eyes and dark unbroken bands encircling its abdomen.
 This tenacious invasive pest lays its eggs in ripening stone fruits and berries.

 Amy Dreves, a researcher for Oregon State University’s College of Agricultural Sciences and entomologist for the OSU Extension Service, is investigating this Asian fly that was first identified in Oregon in 2009.

 Bumblebee GPS: Oregon State to track native bees with tiny attachable sensors

 Oregon State University will design miniature wireless sensors to attach to bumblebees that will provide real-time data on their intriguing behavior.